 Can we bring our dog with us?

 We love dogs too.
 However, please keep in mind that there are often large crowds at Carter Mountain and some dogs may not do well around a lot of people.
 Also, there are folks that aren't fond of dogs.
-Only very well-mannered, socialized pets, on leashes, are allowed on Carter Mountain.
-You must clean up after your pets (yes, even in the orchard – please be respectful of our other customers).
-Please, no pets inside the barn or on the hayride.
+It's recommended that you leave your pets at home for the comfort and safety of all guests (and pets!).

 Can we taste the fruit in the orchard?

 If you must, you may sample one.
 Keep in mind we always recommend washing your fruit before eating it.
 Please do not be wasteful.